The Secretary of State was asked—

 I am pleased to tell my hon.
 Friend that we have 130 international trade advisers and 186 export champions—businesses that already export and that encourage their peers to export—across the north of England.
 We have just sent out an exporting toolkit to MPs on both sides of the House so that they can get in touch with those local trade advisers and help their businesses export.
 We estimate that there are 600 businesses in every constituency with the potential to export that do not currently do so.
 MPs have a really important role in helping those businesses to get the information and support they need.

 North Africa is an important region for the United Kingdom.
 To advance trade in this area, I have in the last four months alone visited Morocco twice and Algeria once, and led trade discussions at the UK-Tunisia bilateral forum, and the Government have laid transition texts of the Morocco and Tunisian association agreements in Parliament.
 Taking advantage of the UK-Africa summit this week, I signed a memorandum of understanding to explore opportunities in more detail with Morocco and spoke to the Algeria British Business Council.
 My hon.
-Friend is right to see enormous opportunities in north Africa, and we will use the coming months to develop those.
+Friend is right to see enormous opportunities in north Africa, and we will use the coming months to develop them.

 I thank my right hon.
 Friend for his response.
 One of the countries he referred to was Tunisia.
 Will he join me in welcoming the new trade agreement between the United Kingdom and Tunisia, which was signed recently, and which will see 7,723 tonnes of Tunisian olive oil available to the British economy duty-free?
 Will he meet me and the respective UK and Tunisian ambassadors to explore further trading opportunities?